The $25 Stretchy Amazon Skirt That Looks Good On Every Body

 ”

 We noticed this unassuming style due to its over 700 plus-size and near 3,000 straight-size reviews with each awarding it the high marks of 4.3 out of 5-stars.
-(Since Amazon fashion buys can be a bit dicey, clothing items with extensive customer feedback and ratings over 4-stars are usually safer bets).
-There was an overwhelming consensus in the comments that this skirt feels comfortably stretchy while still looking figure-huggingly sexy.
+(Since Amazon fashion buys can be a bit dicey, clothing items with extensive customer feedback and ratings over 4-stars are usually newsworthy).
+The overwhelming consensus in the comments was that this skirt feels comfortably stretchy while still looking figure-huggingly sexy.
 "I bought the XL size and the fit is pretty darn perfect.
 The stretch feels great, it doesn't gap in the back — I have a smaller waist so this was a bonus.
 It is not sheer on me, and the trumpet length is pretty perfect.
 I will be buying more.
 Super recommend," one Amazon reviewer stated.
 Another confirmed that the skirt works wonders for people on the shorter end of the height spectrum, too: "I was worried this skirt was going to be too long, but it hit right at my ankle when pulled up to my natural waist — and I am 5 foot, 3 inches.
 I typically wear a 14/16 and the 2X fit well (I had a little room to spare).
 The fabric was stretchy but wasn't see-through at all, and the waist elastic was pretty high quality and sewn in well.
 If you want a comfy midi skirt that looks expensive, this one is for you."

 With the massive amount of detailed hype around this Amazon bodycon skirt that seems suited to fit every body, we decided to try it on from both the plus- and straight-sized perspectives.
 Keep reading for our full review on the fit, feel, and real-life appeal of the top-rated Verdusa Elastic Waist Bodycon Skirt featured below.